Aivarass/a2c-from-scratch/README.md

-# Shallow Actor-Critic Neural Network
+# A2C From Scratch

-A minimal, dependency-free implementation of a one-step Actor-Critic neural network in pure Java.
+Minimal Actor-Critic neural network in pure Java.
 Single hidden layer with tanh activation, softmax policy head, and linear value head.
+No dependencies.

 ## Architecture